drobilla/serd/doc/c/overview.rst

    #include <serd/serd.h>

-An instance of serd is represented by a :doc:`api/serd_world`, is used to manage "global" facilities like logging.
+An instance of serd is represented by a :doc:`api/serd_world`, which manages "global" facilities like memory allocation and logging.
 The rest of the API can be broadly grouped into four categories:

 Data